 Everton Park Neighbourhood | Everton Park, Singapore

-This neighbourhood is a food lovers hotspot and probably our greatest find on the trip, with many locals questioning how we had come across the hidden gem.
+When it comes to interesting places to eat in Singapore, this neighbourhood should be at the top of your list.
+A food lovers hotspot and probably our greatest find on the trip, many locals questioned how we had come across the hidden gem.
 Entering the area is like stepping through a secret portal into the colourful streets of Europe.
 The rooftop bars offer the perfect vista for admiring houses adorned with brightly coloured shutters and enjoying the extensive views across the CBD.
 If you stop off at Potato Head Folk, be sure to try the truffle cheese fries.
 They are every bit as decadent as they sound.
 Finally, end the night as every night should; at the Everton Creamery with two scoops of early grey cream cheese and hazelnut crunch.
 Heaven in a bowl.

 Central Perk | 1 Magazine Road, Central Mall #01-01, Singapore